-If the handling of an incoming message results in outgoing messages, those messages are given an
+If handling an incoming message results in outgoing messages, those messages are given an

-MessageId of the incoming message and are given the same
+MessageId of the incoming message.
+They are also given the same

 ConversationId as the incoming message.

 Each endpoint involved in the conversation is represented by a gray box along the top of the diagram.
-Hover on the endpoint to get more information such as the host that the endpoint is running on.
-Extending from the bottom of each endpoint is a (life)line that shows time flowing from top to bottom.
+Hover on the endpoint to get additional information, such as the host that the endpoint is running on.
+Extending from the bottom of each endpoint is a lifeline that shows time flowing from top to bottom.

 Each conversation starts with a single command or event.
-This message is often triggered by some action external to the system such as a user clicking a Submit Order button on a website.
-The metadata used to generate the diagram does not include the trigger such cases but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.
+This message is often triggered by some action external to the system (for example, a user clicking a Submit Order button on a website).
+The metadata used to generate the diagram does not include the trigger in these cases, but it does include the endpoint that sent or published the message, represented by a Start of Conversation marker on the endpoint lifeline.

-Right-clicking on a message label gives access to actions related to that message.
+Right-clicking on a message label shows actions related to that message.

 Some time after a message is received, it is processed by the receiving endpoint.
 This is represented by a box on the endpoint lifeline labelled with the message type.
 If the endpoint received more than one message of that type, the specific message being processed may be seen by hovering over or selecting the processing box.